sombriks/sample-java-multi-artifact/README.md

 The APP_ENV environment variable is assumed as `development` so the api-cli will send the request to <http://localhost:8080/api>.

+Please note: api implementation uses the `tolerant` component versions.
+The main Deliverable, _sample-cli_, uses `strict` versions.
+Both versions are present to better represent how dependency injection can help to switch implementations without large changes or even breaking ones.

 ## Test Coverage